robang74/git-functions/README.md

 then follow the instructions, in particular source the `git.shell` in your current bash environment.
-To install the development version switch the branch with `git switch devel` and the run the installer from that branch.
+To install the development version switch the branch with `git switch devel` and then run the installer from that branch.

-Alternatively, you can do a remote installation with these comands
+Alternatively, you can do a remote installation with these commands

     branch=main
     repo=https://raw.githubusercontent.com/robang74/git-functions
     wget $repo/$branch/install.sh -O - | bash

-You might want to change the branch in `devel` but that branch, time to time, could be totally broken.
-Others brnach migh exist could have the same problem.
+You might want to change the branch in `devel` but that branch, from time to time, could be totally broken.
+Other branches might have the same problem.
-However, also for the `main` branch, it is not assured the lacks of bugs.
+However, also for the `main` branch, it is not assured of the lack of bugs.

 Usage
 -----

-After installation your .bashrc will be modified in such a way the `gitshell` will be defined as funtion.
+After installation your .bashrc will be modified in such a way the `gitshell` will be defined as a function.
 Calling it - in your git repository - will give you the access to the wrap layer:

     cd my-repo.git
     gitshell
     gfhelp

-this command will display the functions available which are reported and briefly described here below.
+This command will display the functions available which are reported and briefly described here below.
 If you need more functions, feel free to add to the source code and share the change with the author.
 Or ask for an addition.

 API changes
 -----------

-Since the last commit in 'main' branch these are the functions that changed:

 * `lsrmt`: was a replica of `rmt` now is a short for `rmt -v`
 * `ff`, `sw`: in git use -w (ignore blank spaces) as default